ros-navigation/navigation2/nav2_route/README.md

 # Steve's TODO list

-## New

-Questions:
-- [ ] fix reoute operation client; creation of srv client in-perform is deeply flawed
-  - route operation client oddness

-- [ ] System tests for coverage, others missing
-- [ ] simple commander examples
+- [ ] simple commander examples updated (test working)
-- [ ] update graphs, tests, examples for TB4 & warehouse world
+- [ ] update graphs, system & integration tests for TB4 warehouse world

 - [ ] use map for checking start/goal nodes for infra blockages not just NN.
 Evaluate K. Share costmap?
     * `findStartandGoal`, use Kd-tree to get closest ~5 and use that?
     * Or, use BFS and remove the Kd-tree (See Josh PR to start?)

 - [ ] Josh PR, Leidos docs PRs / rviz panel plugin

----

 - [ ] QGIS demo + plugins for editing and visualizing graphs

-- [ ] edges have non-straight paths.
-Path as edge metadata.
-Concat when creating the route path. transfortm poses?
 - [ ] Enable or document the use for blocking edges or pausing for anothe robot locking out an edge.
-Blocked edges due to other robots , Go another way ando/or wait. other multi-robot things like block edges due to other robot's occupation
+Blocked edges due to other robots , Go another way ando/or wait. other multi-robot things like block edges due to other robot's occupation.
+Add temporal element that can track relative to other routes other robots are taking.
+Put higher cost in edges with overlap with other platforms to reduce overlap (just use DynamicEdges service from fleet management app?)

-- [ ] Simple commander seprate goal handler stuff
-- [ ] Navigator plugin type?
-- [ ] Extra critics and operation plugins
-- [ ] Question that'll come up: persist blocked edges between calls and the timemarker betwen sesions
-- [ ] Simplify: nodeAchieved, collision monitor perform, others.
-Possibility to clean up the `ReroutingState` mess
+---

 Collision:
 - [ ] does this collision sorer critic make efficiency sense at a reasonable sized graph / node distance?
 Lower iterator density?
 - [ ] collision monotir use footprints? or at least the costmap topic collision checker
 - [ ] option for collision montir to fail rather than reroute
 - [ ] Generally: go over the scorers, monitors and make sure sensable and performant.
 Both local rolling, global rolling, global static map uses (and none)
+- [ ] collision monitor perform simplifications

 - [ ] Quality:
   - Missing readme plugins, other plugins to add for usefulness